itsschwer/pressure-drop/README.md

 ~~strategic! a typing challenge!~~

-- sacrifice more time than at a Scrapper to reduce the risk of a Printer taking the wrong item
+- sacrifice more time than at a Scrapper to reduce the risk of a Printer or Cauldron taking the wrong item
-- more opportunities to use the Recycler *(recyclable tiers configurable)*
+- more opportunities to use the Recycler
 - leave items for your allies:
     - to help distribute the wealth
     - to help them win against the Teleporter boss *(you died)*